googlemaps/js-api-loader/README.md

 The reference documentation can be found at this [link](https://googlemaps.github.io/js-api-loader/index.html).
 The Google Maps JavaScript API [documentation](https://developers.google.com/maps/documentation/javascript/tutorial) is the authoritative source for the loader options.

-## Internal usage attribution ID

-This library uses `internalUsageAttributionIds`, which helps Google understand which libraries and samples are helpful to developers and is optional.
-Instructions for opting out of the identifier are provided in reference documentation.

 ## Example

 ```javascript